isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <label for="accordion3"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">How do I/my household apply for the CDC Vouchers Scheme?</span></label>
     <div>
       <p>
-				There is no application for the scheme.
-All Singaporean households will receive their notifications letters by 14 December 2021 and can claim their CDC Vouchers till 31 December 2022. </p>
+				There is no need to apply for the scheme.
+All Singaporean households will receive a notification letter on how to claim their CDC vouchers at [go.gov.sg/cdcv](go.gov.sg/cdcv)
-			<p>The letter will contain instructions on how to claim the $100 CDC Vouchers.
-Any one member of the household in the notification letter can scan the QR code in the letter to login and claim the vouchers.
       </p>
     </div>
   </li>